adamrudolf-becube/cpp-cheatsheet/README.md

 ## Rules of thumb

-There are some basic rules to improve performance.
+There are some basic rules to improve performance or error proneness.
 These can always be broken, so use them with understanding the whys and always consider alternatives.
+You can use it as a review or self-check checklist.

 ### `#include` order